BetterCrypto/Applied-Crypto-Hardening/presentations/org-training/agenda.md

 ![Navajo](img/navajo.jpg)

 # Nowadays
-  * Asymetric cryptography
+  * Asymmetric cryptography
-    * RSA (River - Shamir - Adleman) - 1977
+    * RSA (Rivest - Shamir - Adleman) - 1977
     * GPG (Phil Zimmerman) - 1991
-  * AES (Rijdael) - 1998
+  * AES (Rijndael) - 1998

 # Famous names
   * Cryptography was an hot topic for a lot of people
     * Thomas Jefferson (1790) - ciphering cylinder (used for 150 years)
     * Charles Babbage - break the Vigenère Cipher (1854, unknown until 20th Century)
-    * Gilbert S. Vernam (AT&T, 1917) - polyalphatic cipher with random key without repetition
+    * Gilbert S. Vernam (AT&T, 1917) - polyalphabetic cipher with random key without repetition
-      * Only ciphersuite impossible to break both in theory and in practice!
+      * Only cipher suite impossible to break both in theory and in practice!

 # Theory